RESEARCH & DEVELOPMENT

 Various active and passive treatment systems have been proposed and tested which raise pH and encourage precipitation of the metals in solution.

-While lime is traditionally utilized, there is an interesting case for using magnesium hydroxide due to the potential for much lower sludge volume.
+While lime (calcium hydroxide) is traditionally utilized as a neutralizer, there is an interesting case for the use of magnesium hydroxide due to the potential for much lower sludge volume.

 Nuclear Waste Disposal